RobbertH/robberth.github.io/_posts/projects/2016-03-29-visible-light-communication.markdown

 	<li> Problem of syncing between two arduinos should be solved </li>
 	<li> Error correction code can be added </li>
 </ul>
-I am planning on making a follow-up post soon.

 <h2>Components</h2>
 <ul>